 Beyond Tribalism And For the Kingdom

-Essentially, tribalism is “the behavior and attitudes that stem from strong loyalty to one’s own tribe or social group.”
+Essentially, tribalism is the behavior and attitudes that stem from strong loyalty to one’s own tribe or social group.
 However, it manifests itself in many different forms.
-Politically, there are tribes of Conservatives and Liberals.
-Culturally, there are tribes that revolve around issues of race, gender, and social justice issues.
+Politically, there are Conservative and Liberal tribes.
+Culturally, there are tribes that revolve around issues of race, gender, and social justice.

 Much of the time, tribalism is relatively harmless.
-It’s the guy who buys a Harley Davidson so he can hang with his buddies.
-It’s the young couple who joins the tiny house movement and find camaraderie with others who are more minimalistic in their thinking.
+It’s the guy who buys a Harley-Davidson so he can hang with his buddies.
+It’s the young couple who join the tiny house movement and find camaraderie with others who are more minimalistic in their thinking.

-Interestingly, over the past couple of years, I have noticed that those from my millennial generation seem to have shifted away from denominational tribalism and more towards issue driven tribalism.
+Interestingly, over the past couple of years, I have noticed that those in my millennial generation seem to have shifted away from denominational tribalism and toward issue-driven tribalism.
 Social justice matters such as gender rights, racial matters, and humanitarian relief have become hot-button topics among my peers.

 The question is not so much, “What is your dogma or belief?”
 Instead, it is “How do you feel about this issue?”
 How someone else responds to that question determines whether or not they fit into their tribe.

 And in case you hadn’t noticed, tribalism is becoming increasingly louder with the megaphone of social media.
-But social media brings with it a unique challenge that humanity has never quite faced before.
-It is the challenge of being able to profile a person within a few simple clicks, without even having the opportunity to have a conversation with them.
+But social media brings a unique challenge humanity has never quite faced before.
+It is the challenge of profiling a person in a few simple clicks, without even having the opportunity to speak with them.

 Now, there is a part of me that says tribalism is just silly.
 It’s insignificant.
-It will always exist and isn’t that big of deal.
-But through further reflection, I feel it is one of the greatest challenges Christians in Canadian and US cultures face today and it is something we must take seriously.
+It will always exist and isn’t a big deal.
+But through further reflection, I feel it is one of the greatest challenges Christians in Canadian and US cultures face today, and it is something we must take seriously.

-What does tribalism do that is so serious?
-Here are a couple of things:
+Why is tribalism so serious?
+Here are a few reasons:

 1) Tribalism Draws a Line

 By its very nature, tribalism separates.
 This is not always a negative.
-Movements like the great Reformation could be seen as a tribalistic uprising but they were also very important.
-Tribalism draws a line in the sand and says, “You are on that side and I am on this side.”
+Movements like the Great Reformation could be seen as tribalistic uprisings,, but they were also very important.
+Tribalism draws a line in the sand and says, “You are on that side, and I am on this side.”

 2) Tribalism Becomes Our Lens For Reality